 (b.
-1925), British director and artistic director, considered one of the masters of theatre in the second half of the twentieth century.
+1925 – d.
+2022), British director and artistic director, considered one of the masters of theatre in the second half of the twentieth century.
 He made his debut as a nineteen year-old staging Christopher Marlowe’s Doctor Faustus and Jean Cocteau’s The Infernal Machine at the Torch Theatre in London.
 In 1945 he collaborated with the Birmingham Repertory Theatre before working with the Royal Shakespeare Company (RSC), where he enjoyed great success with a version of William Shakespeare’s Love’s Labour’s Lost which featured a set design modelled on the paintings of Jean-Antoine Watteau (1946).
 Further stagings of Shakespeare brought him publicity and recognition, and controversy (Romeo and Juliet, 1947; Measure for Measure, 1950), as did an opera (Richard Strauss’ Salome with set design by Salvador Dalí, 1949).
 He earned international recognition with versions of Shakespeare’s Titus Andronicus with Laurence Olivier and Vivian Leigh (1955) and Hamlet (1955) with Paul Scofield.
 In 1962, he became one of the co-directors of the RSC, almost immediately causing a sensation with his King Lear (1962) with Scofield in the title role (filmed in 1970, this version today has legendary status).
 In the subsequent years, remaining within the structures of the RSC, he engaged in ever more daring theatrical experiments inspired by the ideas of Antonin Artaud (Peter Weiss’ Marat/Sade, 1962) and Jerzy Grotowski, who was invited together with Ryszard Cieślak to work on the anti-war documentary montage US (1966).
 His final piece with the RSC was a legendary interpretation of Shakespeare’s A Midsummer Night’s Dream (1970).